ndronos/c-nomorph/HowStufWorks.md

 The return statement is important to any function that returns a result.
 Is specifies the value that the function will return and causes the function to exit immediately.
+This means you can place multiple return statements in the function to give it multiple exit points.

 (HowStuffWorks, 2017) pp. 5 & 12